Get in touch

 English

 In English this term, we’ve finished off our Greek myths and moved on to writing some balanced arguments.
-To stay within our Greek topic, we have explored the much-debated question of ‘Should the Elgin Marbles be returned to Greece?’
-The children have researched the subject online and then compiled their findings in a way that clearly displays ‘both side of the argument’.
-After writing their conclusions, it appears that the majority of the class thinks that the British Museum should relinquish control of the marbles and return them to their rightful home.
+To stay within our Greek topic, we explored the question of whether the Elgin Marbles should be returned to Greece or be allowed to remain in the British Museum.
+We researched the subject online and then compiled the findings in a way that clearly explained both side of the argument.
+However, it was clear from the children’s conclusion that the majority of the class thought that the British Museum should return the marbles to their rightful home- Greece.

 Science